open-ephys/ephys-course/source/Materials/exday2TA.rst

 .. container:: exercise

   1A.
-What is shunt capacitance?
+What is shunt impedance?

   1B.
 What % of our signal are we losing between Vec and Vin?
 Why?